GoogleCloudPlatform/dataflow-video-analytics/README.md

 ```

-* You should see following json output.
+* You should see json output like below:

 ```{
    "gcsUri":"/drone-video-dataset/gbikes_dinosaur.mp4",